What is the Free Early Years Entitlement?

 Most Pre-Schools and Nurseries will have places available.
 The first 15 hours a week are free for 38 weeks.
 Of course, you can pay for more childcare hours to fit in with your family’s needs.

-If you would like some further advice and guidance please contact Sharon or Helen.
+If you would like some further advice and guidance please contact our Nursery Manager, Helen, or the school bursar.